Tips on How to Relax and Destress

 A power nap helps you to feel more relaxed

-Research also shows that taking naps promote alertness on the job[1], reduces sleepiness and improves cognition performance[2].
+Research also shows that taking naps promotes alertness on the job[1], reduces sleepiness and improves cognition performance[2].
 This could help you to solve problems faster, or get over that mental block, hence clearing the backlog of work more efficiently.
-Also, remember to get enough sleep (7-9 hours daily for an adult) to have better concentration and focus throughout the day.
+Also, remember to get enough sleep (about 7 hours of sleep for an adult) to have better concentration and focus throughout the day.

 Related: Sleep well, live better